-The mission of Lone Star Mycroschool is to help at promise students earn a standard MycroSchool diploma and prepare for post-secondary success.
+The Mission of Lone Star Mycroschool is to help at promise students earn a standard high school diploma and prepare for post-secondary success.

-The vision of Lone Star Mycroschool is to provide quality education to all students regardless of their life circumstances, recognizing that at risk students have different needs, learn at different rates, and have diverse learning styles which cause many of these at promise students to drop out of school.
+The Vision of Lone Star Mycroschool is to provide quality education to all students regardless of their life circumstances, recognizing that at risk students have different needs, learn at different rates, and have diverse learning styles which cause many of these at promise students to dropout of school.